How to Throw Clay on the Pottery Wheel: A Step-by-Step Beginners Guide

 Also, you will need two additional buckets for rinsing and cleaning, since clay absolutely cannot go down your drain.

 Now that you have your tools and supplies, it’s time to select your clay.
-There are many clays to choose from, but when it comes to throwing on the wheel, you will want a nice smooth clay that’s easy on your hands and is a good clay for beginners learning how to throw on the wheel.
+There are many clays to choose from, but when it comes to throwing on the wheel, you will want a nice, smooth clay that’s easy on your hands and a good choice for beginners learning to throw on the wheel.

 I’m using Amaco #38 stoneware white clay.
 It’s my favorite clay to use when I’m making Mugs and Bowls.